-Term Definition Distribution Network Operator (DNO) An electricity distributor that operates one of the 14 distribution services areas and in whose electricity distribution licence the requirements of Section B of the standard conditions of that licence have effect.
-Distribution Services Area The area specified by the Gas and Electricity Markets Authority within which each DNO must provide specified distribution services.
-Distribution System The system consisting (wholly or mainly) of electric lines owned or operated by an authorised distributor that is used for the distribution of electricity from: • Grid Supply Points or generation sets or other entry points to the points of delivery to: • Customers or Users or any transmission licensee in its capacity as operator of that licensee's transmission system or the Great Britain (GB) transmission system and includes any remote transmission assets (owned by a transmission licensee within England and Wales) that are operated by that authorised distributor and any electrical plant, electricity meters, and metering equipment owned or operated by it in connection with the distribution of electricity, but does not include any part of the GB transmission system.
-EHV Distribution Charging Methodology (EDCM) The EDCM used for calculating charges to Designated EHV Properties as required by standard licence condition 13B of the Electricity Distribution Licence.
-Electricity Distribution Licence The Electricity Distribution Licence granted or treated as granted pursuant to section 6(1) of the Electricity Act 1989.
-Electricity Distributor Any person who is authorised by an Electricity Distribution Licence to distribute electricity.
-Embedded LDNO This refers to an LDNO operating a Distribution System which is embedded within another Distribution System.
-Embedded Network An electricity Distribution System operated by an LDNO and embedded within another Distribution System.
-Engineering Recommendation P2/6 A document of the Energy Networks Association, which defines planning standards for security of supply and is referred to in standard licence condition 24 of the Electricity Distribution Licence.
+33 All Eclipse Power Networks Ltd 34 All Murphy Power Distribution Ltd 35 All Fulcrum Electricity Assets Ltd 36 All Vattenfall Networks Ltd Distribution Network Operator (DNO) servic requir es areas and in whose elec tes one of the 14 distribution ctricity distribution licence the ndard conditions of that licence Distribution Services Area which each DNO must d Electricity Markets Authority provide specified distribution opera ainly) of electric lines owned or ibutor that is used for the Grid Supply Points or generation sets or other entry points to the points of delivery to: Distribution System Great transr ity as operator of that license transmission licensee in its e's transmission system or the tem and includes any remote ansmission licensee within plant, opera electricity meters, and me d distributor and any electrical etering equipment owned or the distribution of electricity, but transmission system.
+EHV Distribution Charging Methodology (EDCM) Prope charges to Designated EHV d licence condition 13B of the Electricity Distribution Licence Electricity Distribution Licence ant to section 6(1) of the Elec granted or treated as granted tricity Act 1989.
+Electricity Distributor erson who is authorised by an ribute electricity.
+Electricity Distribution Licence Embedded Network ectricity Distribution System dded within another Distribution operated by an LDNO and on System.
+Engineering Recommendation P2/6 planni ing standards for security of ks Association, which defines supply and is referred to in Electricity Distribution Licence.